This post was last updated on December 10th, 2019 at 04:52 pm.

 Creating the Journal Entry

-To create the new journal entry, we’ll go to GENERAL-LEDGER : GL : Journal Entries.
+To create the new journal entry, we’ll go to General-Ledger: Journal Entries.
 As we create the necessary entries for this transaction, keep in mind that the first three fields, General Journal Memo, Transaction Date, and Fund are entered once for an entire journal transaction.
 Whatever these three fields contain prior to posting is what will be used for the entire transaction.

 The debit side of the transaction is very similar, except this time we choose the checking account as the account and enter the debit amount.
-After clicking the Save button, the entry is added to the journal entry listing area, as seen in Figure 2.
 Once you’ve verified the entries as being correct, clicking the Post Entry button will post the transaction to the General Ledger.

 Changing the Account Assignment